 Arrow is based on the DC comic book character Green Arrow.
 The story is about billionaire playboy Oliver Queen (Stephen Amell), who, five years after being stranded on a hostile island, returns home to fight crime and corruption as a secret vigilante (initially called “The Hood” whose weapon of choice is a bow and arrow.

-The story is very engaging during the first and second season.
-Due to the success of the show it paved pay to the other superhero shows like The Flash, Legends of Tomorrow and Supergirl sharing the same universe (The Arrowverse).
+The story is very engaging during the first and second seasons.
+Due to the success of the show, it paved pay to the other superhero shows like The Flash, Legends of Tomorrow, and Supergirl sharing the same universe (The Arrowverse).
 The series is still running now at season 5.
 Find Season 1 & Season 2 to watch!

 The story is very intriguing and the visuals look great.
-Unlike the other recommended shows with twenty something episodes each season, this one has 10 episodes the first season and a 13-episode second season.
-The shows was renewed for a 13-episode third season to air in 2018.
+Unlike the other recommended shows with twenty-something episodes each season, this one has 10 episodes the first season and a 13-episode second season.
+The show was renewed for a 13-episode third season to air in 2018.
 Find Season 1 to watch!

 What did you think about the above recommendations?
 Do you have a few of your own for Sci-Fi beginners?
-Will you consider to binge-watching TV Shows?
-After going through all the 4 ways to introduce Sci-Fi (Books, Video Games , Movies or TV Shows) which method do you prefer the most?
+Will you consider binge-watching TV Shows?
+After going through all the 4 ways to introduce Sci-Fi (Books, Video Games, Movies, or TV Shows) which method do you prefer the most?